Do Chickens Yawn? (10 reasons + health risks)

 The disease causes yellowish sores in their mouth.
-These sores grow over time and make it difficult for the chicken to eat and swallow.
+These sores grow over time, making it difficult for the chicken to eat and swallow.

 Sometimes the disease spreads from the mouth to the windpipe.
 This causes difficulty breathing, and the chickens will gasp for air and yawn to get more oxygen.

-Canker can be treated with antibacterial medication effective against the protozoa parasite.
+Canker can be treated with antibiotics effective against the protozoa parasite.

 It’s not always immediately apparent, but chickens do have ears.
 They are hidden behind some stiff feathers on their heads.
 Apart from hearing, their ears help them to keep their balance.

-Multiple bacteria and fungi can infect the inner, middle, and outer ear of a chicken.
+Multiple bacteria and fungi can infect a chicken’s inner, middle, and outer ears.
 E. Coli and Pasteurella bacteria are among the most common causes.